Understand Azure AD Application Proxy connectors

 Security and networking

 Connectors can be installed anywhere on the network that allows them to send requests to the Application Proxy service.
 What's important is that the computer running the connector also has access to your apps.
 You can install connectors inside of your corporate network or on a virtual machine that runs in the cloud.
-Connectors can run within a demilitarized zone (DMZ), but it's not necessary because all traffic is outbound so your network stays secure.
+Connectors can run within a perimeter network, also known as a demilitarized zone (DMZ), but it's not necessary because all traffic is outbound so your network stays secure.

 Connectors only send outbound requests.
 The outbound traffic is sent to the Application Proxy service and to the published applications.
 You don't have to open inbound ports because traffic flows both ways once a session is established.
 You also don't have to configure inbound access through your firewalls.

 For more information about configuring outbound firewall rules, see Work with existing on-premises proxy servers.